john-morales/concurrent-utils/README.md

 * Configurable buffer sizes, compression level, and thread pooling.
 * Fails fast on any I/O issues on underlying stream or compression.
 * Speeds up compression of larger content close to linearly with # threads.
-* Like pigz, the last 1/4 of previous block is used to prime dictionary for better compression.
+* Implements [pigz][pigz] technique of priming compression dictionary with last 1/4 of previous block for better compression.

 Quick Start Usage
 -----------------